 2021-2022 School Year: What to Expect

 The School District of Philadelphia is excited and ready to safely welcome all students back to school for in-person learning, some for the first time in more than 18 months.
 We believe that welcoming students back to our classrooms in person and surrounding them with caring educators and critical supports is the best way to help them heal, grow academically and re-engage in the learning and social environments that are critical to their development.
 (Subject to change based on COVID-19 conditions)

 - First Day of School – Tuesday, August 31st for all grades

 - Learning Format – Full day, in-person instruction 5 days per week.
-Kindergarten will be ½ days Aug 31 – Sept.
-8. Schools closed Sept.
+Kindergarten will be dismissed 3 hours early from Aug 31 – Sept.
+8 to accommodate kindergarten interviews.
+Schools closed Sept.
 6 & 7

 - Attendance – All students are expected to attend class on time, every day.

 - Health Screening – Staff and families are asked to assess that they or their children are symptom-free before they come into schools and District offices.

 - Masks & Facial Coverings – Required for vaccinated and unvaccinated students and staff; provided by schools

 - Touchless Hand Sanitizer Stations – Maintained in every school

 - Students: Testing available onsite for students who present with COVID-like symptoms during the day.

 - Staff: Continue testing every employee once a week; may adapt throughout the year.

 - Students & Staff: Individuals identified as close contacts with a positive case of COVID-19 must quarantine at home for 10 days.
 However, they may end quarantine after day 7 and return to work on day 8 if they remain asymptomatic and receive a negative COVID-19 test between days 5 and 7.
 Vaccinated, asymptomatic close contacts do not need to quarantine.
 Positive cases must isolate for at least 10 days.